RMIT Redbacks: Amalgamation of Phillip Institute of Technology (1992)

-Bundoora Campus Sports Centre

-The Sports Centre at RMIT's Bundoora campus was opened in 2000.
-The facility features an indoor complex with four basketball courts, a gymnasium and a spin cycle class.
-The external sports centre features four tennis courts, a hockey field, a soccer pitch, two futsal courts and an Australian Rules oval.
-Open to both RMIT students and staff and the non-RMIT public.
+Sport clubs

+Basketball

+In 2024, the RMIT men's basketball team won the Big V Division One title.
+They were subsequently promoted to the Big V Championship division in 2025.
+The women's team play in the Big V Division Two.

 National and Regional Uni Games

 The RMIT Redbacks compete in the following annual sport competitions.

-Australian University Games (1992-2017)
+Australian University Games (1992–2017)

 The Australian University Games (AUG), since reformatted and renamed as the UniSport Nationals Division 1 and UniSport Nationals Division 2, was an annual national multi-sport event held between the 43 Australian universities and tertiary institutions.
 First held in Melbourne in 1992, the AUG were hosted in Queensland for eight years, Victoria for five years, Western Australia and New South Wales for four years, South Australia for three years and the Northern Territory and the ACT for one year.

 RMIT won the John White Spirit of the Games Shield as the University that best displayed exemplary behaviour, excellent team spirit and fair competition in the 2009 and 2011 AUG at the Gold Coast.